artnak/artur.zek/content/projects/type1.md

 {{ spacer }} {{ spacer }}

-# We are creating visual language that supports the idea of becoming Type I civilization.
+# We are creating a visual language that supports the idea of becoming a Type I civilization.

 {{ spacer }} {{ spacer }}